MultiSafepay/docs/content/online-payments/payment-pages.md

 1. To request to enable **Advanced website templates** for your MultiSafepay account, email <integration@multisafepay.com>
 2. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com/).
 3. Go to **Settings** > **New payment pages**.
-4. Next to the relevant website, click **Template**.
+4. Next to the relevant site, click **Template**.
 5. Under **Configure page style**, click **Settings**, and then select the **Hide cart details** checkbox.

 </details>

 ## Styling

-We recommend styling payment pages to be consistent with the look and feel of your website.
+We recommend styling payment pages to be consistent with the look and feel of your site.

 <details id="in-your-dashboard">
 <summary>In your dashboard</summary>